Applications for Fall 2023 intake is now open, and the deadline for completed applications is February 1st, 2023.

-Students in a Master's program are expected to complete all requirements within six terms (2 years) of continuous full-time registration.
+Students in a Master's program are expected to complete all requirements within six terms (2 years) of continuous full-time registration, for a total of twelve terms (4 years).
 As an exception, students in the Master of Nursing programs can be admitted to the Flexible (Flex) Option of six additional terms of continuous registration.
 As this option is intended for working professionals, students admitted to the Flex Option will not be considered for financial support.
 Note that students will not be permitted to change from the Standard Option to the Flex Option, and vice versa.

 At Lakehead University, we realize the importance of financial support for graduate students.